NFL draft: Forfeiture

 The NFL commissioner has the authority to forfeit picks any team is allotted in a draft for rules violations.
 A total of 28 selections have been forfeited since 1980 for 23 rules violations by 15 teams, while three other selections have been moved down from their original position.
 The New England Patriots have been the most penalized team, losing five draft picks for four violations.
 The Denver Broncos, Las Vegas Raiders (as the Oakland Raiders), New Orleans Saints and San Francisco 49ers have each committed two violations.
 The Pittsburgh Steelers, who have forfeited only one pick since 1980 (a third rounder in 2001 due to trying to circumvent the salary cap involving offensive lineman Will Wolford in 1998), have also forfeited multiple picks, with the other one coming in the form of a third-rounder in 1979 for the now-infamous 1978 Shouldergate controversy.

-In addition, teams selecting a player in the Supplemental Draft will forfeit the corresponding selection in the following year's NFL Draft.
+Teams selecting a player in a supplemental draft will forfeit the corresponding selection in the following year's NFL draft.

 Team policies

 Teams vary greatly in their selection methodologies.
 Owners, general managers, coaches, and others may or may not participate.
-For the 1983 draft, for example, Pittsburgh Steelers' head coach Chuck Noll had what team executive Art Rooney, Jr. later described as "the final say" over picks, even over his father, team owner Art Rooney; this infamously led to the team drafting Gabriel Rivera over Rooney's favorite, local product & Oakland (Pittsburgh) native Dan Marino, which later came back to haunt the Steelers due to Rivera only playing six games before becoming paralyzed in a drunk-driving accident while Terry Bradshaw's sudden retirement the following year and Marino's eventual Hall of Fame career with the Dolphins leading to the elder Rooney to remind his sons daily until his death in 1988 that the team "should've drafted Marino".
-Long-term, the team not drafting Marino benefitted the Steelers when Dan Rooney overrode Bill Cowher's choice of Shawn Andrews in the 2004 NFL Draft when Ben Roethlisberger was available and the team selecting Roethlisberger instead.
+For example, in the 1983 draft, Pittsburgh Steelers' head coach Chuck Noll had what team executive Art Rooney, Jr. later described as "the final say" over picks, even over his father, team owner Art Rooney.
+This infamously led to the team drafting Gabriel Rivera over Rooney's favorite, local product and Oakland (Pittsburgh) native Dan Marino, which later came back to haunt the Steelers due to Rivera only playing six games before becoming paralyzed in a drunk-driving crash.
+Terry Bradshaw's sudden retirement the following year and Marino's eventual Hall of Fame career with the Dolphins lead to the elder Rooney reminding his sons daily until his death in 1988 that the team "should've drafted Marino".

 New England Patriots head coach Ron Meyer, by contrast, later stated that the team, led by owner Billy Sullivan, excluded the coaching staff from any personnel-related decisions, even prohibiting him from reading scouting reports.
-Had he had the decision-making authority, Meyer said, he would not have chosen Tony Eason in the first round of the 1983 draft.
+Meyer claimed that had he possessed the decision-making authority, he would not have chosen Tony Eason in the first round of the 1983 draft.